 Small electric vehicles are also available to rent on the north terrace of the Water Parterre.
 These can be used to travel around the gardens, the park and the Estate of Trianon (see the map for rental points).

 © EPV / Thomas Garnier

-On Saturday evenings from 12 June to 18 September, as well as Wednesday 14 July and Sunday 15 August 2021, bring a perfect end to your day by taking part in the Royal Serenade – a French-style ball held in the Hall of Mirrors – and then attending the Night Fountains Show in the gardens.
+Every Saturday evening from June 11th to September 17th 2022, and on Thursday July 14th and on two exceptional nights, Monday August 15th (Fire Night Show) and Saturday September 24th (Electro Night Fountains Show), bring a perfect end to your day by taking part in the Royal Serenade – a French-style ball held in the Hall of Mirrors – and then attending the Night Fountains Show in the gardens.
 Combined tickets can be bought online for these colourful spectaculars.

 Discover the gardens at night during an enchanting two-and-a-half-hour wander around the groves and fountains, all set in motion and beautifully lit for the occasion, then marvel at the fireworks display, organised by Groupe F, which brings things to a close at 10.50 pm.
 Find the guide to visiting the Night Fountains Show here.

 On all other days during the summer, the gardens are open until 8.30 pm and the groves until 7.00 pm.